MBHS-DevClub/mbhs-devclub.github.io/_posts/2018-11-29-TensorFlow.md

 ### Visualizing our Predictions

-Check in our [collab notebook](https://colab.research.google.com/drive/1o6-_tz4B1k2tQG39rnrARhb4xMwtIXJx) for the week to see how we can visualize our model predictions.
+Check in our [colab notebook](https://colab.research.google.com/drive/1o6-_tz4B1k2tQG39rnrARhb4xMwtIXJx) for the week to see how we can visualize our model predictions.

 ## Closing up shop